cho-mille-code/DeviceManagementChallenge/README.md

 }
 ```

-Returns `201 Created` with the device and a `Location` header pointing to its GET URL.
+Returns `201 Created` with the device.

 ---